St. George Episcopal Church - New York City (photo: Steven E. Lawson)

 3 manuals, 28 stops, 37 ranks

-Thomas Hall built this organ for St. George's Church on Beekman Street.
-The organ cost $3,000 and had a mahogany case 14 feet wide, 8 feet deep, and 24 feet high with gilded front pipes.
-This was a "G" organ with a Swell organ to "fiddle G".
-The Hall organ remained in its original location for use by it new occupants, the Church of the Holy Evangelists, when St. George's moved in 1848 to its building on Stuyvesant Square.
+This organ was originally built in 1822 for St. George's Church on Beekman Street, and remained there for use by it new occupants, the Church of the Holy Evangelists, when St. George's moved in 1848 to its building on Stuyvesant Square.
 The Church of the Holy Evangelists dissolved in 1860, and the Hall organ and church bell reverted to St. George's Church.
-Following the 1847 fire which destroyed St. George's and its 1856 Erben organ, St. George's rebuilt their church and moved the Hall organ to serve as a temporary organ until the new Jardine organ could be built.
+Following the 1865 fire which destroyed St. George's and its 1856 Erben organ, St. George's rebuilt their church and moved the 1822 Hall organ to serve as a temporary organ until the new Jardine organ could be built.

 Great Organ